Overview of influences on our personality:

 In terms of influences, there are two additions.
 The first is karma, the second "samskaras and other subliminal influences".

 The concept of karma plays a central role in Hindu and Buddhist thought.
 The basic idea is simple enough: the fate that befalls us is not due to chance or a for us mortals not always understandable act from the Supreme but to our own actions in the past.
-This much all theories of karma have in common, but there are some quite different ways of understanding how exactly actions effect the fate that folllows.
+This much all theories of karma have in common.
+Beyond this, there are some quite different ways of understanding how exactly actions affect the fate that folllows.
 By far the most commonly held view is that it is a simple matter of morality-based accounting: the more good things we do, the better our future fate; the more bad things we do the worse our circumstances will be.
 As Sri Aurobindo points out [REFs], there are several serious problems with this theory.
 The most obvious is perhaps that it doesn't correspond to experience: In real life one sees good people faced by serious hardships and wicked people flourish.
 To explain this, reincarnation and a delay in the accounting system are brought up: the fellow who is now good, in spite of his admirable conversion, still suffers from his previous misdeeds.
 The wicked man, in spite of his sudden turn towards evil, still enjoys the fruits of a virtuous life lived long ago.
 Additional doubts may include that the actual mechanism is still not clear.
 The system seems to require an accountant-like personal godhead who doles out rewards and punishments according to a carefully maintained ledger.
 Another serious problem is that good and bad are too socially and culturally determined to support a serious cosmic law; and finally good and bad cannot be equated with pleasant and unpleasant.
 Good done in order to reap pleasant rewards is not as noble as it looks and lives lived for the sake of comfort and rewards may hardly be worth living.
 In short, this explanation of karma looks like a projection onto the cosmos of a rather unenlightened way of bringing up unruly children.

 There are other views however.
 Sri Aurobindo supports the basic idea of karma, but is inclined to cut the morality part out as being too socially and pragmatically determined to influence such a profound cosmic principle.
 He suggests that karma works rather in a morally neutral way, like the forces in physics: actions simply produce reactions of the same type, with this rider that because we humans are active, conscious beings, the intention (seen as a force of consciousness) may have more impact than the outward act.
 Related to this, actions "stick" to specific individuals to the extent that these individuals are emotionally involved with the action.
 The introduction of consciousness as force allows us, moreover, to transcend the exclusive antagonism of fate and free will: It becomes possible to think that at the level of our deepest conscious identity we actually choose our fate to ensure our quickest and most complete spiritual growth.
 All these are complex issues with repercussions at the deepest level of the meaning and purpose of our individual lives, and we will come back to them when we discuss pain, love and detachment in the context of both, personal development and therapy [INTERNAL REFS].